-To create a new policy branch with the Trust Framework and policies of the provided snapshot:
+These steps create a new policy branch with the Trust Framework and policies of the provided snapshot.

 - 1. Go to the Branch Manager section.

-- 2. Click the Version Control tab.
+- 2. Select the Version Control tab.

-- 3. In the + menu, select Import Snapshot.
+- 3. From the + menu, select Import Snapshot.

 4. Select a snapshot file and provide a name for your policy branch.